3mdeb/conferences/2025/qoss/qubes-air-opinionated-value-prop.md

 - CI/CD - we should not build on our thin clients

 Assumptions:
-- only by creating solutions that work for us we can really create solutions for others

 It is trivial to say that Virtualization Based Security is future of Security, but so far it is adapted either by: